 Dai: Keyboards, Electric Guitar, Mandolin, Bass Guitar

-A veritable Jelly Baby, Dai has only recently reached his 30s, yet is aware of most of the seminal folk-rock combos and classic albums that the rest of the band refer to on a regular basis.
+A veritable Jelly Baby, Dai is the youngest in the band, yet is aware of most of the seminal folk-rock combos and classic albums that the rest of the band refer to on a regular basis.

 He blames his Dad, Alan, who plays rock and roll and who told us Dai once came second in a "play Smoke on the Water on as many instruments as possible" competition.
 He only managed it on 35 ...

-He's contributed keyboards to Pontypridd jazz behemoths Wonderbrass (I suspect not the Wonderbrass in Australia) and Cardiff-based runksters Dark Chunk and his sensitive acoustic side (yeah, right!) can be heard in his collaborations with Bristolian singer-songwriter Rob Wright.
+He's contributed keyboards to Pontypridd jazz behemoths Wonderbrass and Cardiff-based punksters Dark Chunk and his sensitive acoustic side (yeah, right!) can be heard in his collaborations with Bristolian singer-songwriter Rob Wright.

 Bertie: Jelly Baby Award, Lookin' cool